 - The Chariot: our physical body.

-- The Horses: our five senses that need to be skillfully guided and controlled by the Self in order for us to be able to realise our true nature.
+- The Horses: our 5 senses that need to be guided by the Self so we can realise our true nature.

 Less drama, more Dharma

-The pages of the Bhagavad Gita delve into the aspect of ‘Dharma’, which translates as ‘that which upholds’ and is often known as ‘life purpose’.
-Famous writers like Henry David Theroux, John Keats and Walter Hagan and even composer Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
-Gandhi was indeed another prominent figure who considered the text to be a crucial component in uncovering his life purpose.
+The pages of the Bhagavad Gita delve into the aspect of ‘Dharma’.
+Dharma translates as ‘that which upholds’ or ‘life purpose’.
+Henry David Theroux, John Keats, Walter Hagan and even Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
+Gandhi was another prominent figure who considered the text to be a crucial component in uncovering his life’s purpose.

 Famous writers like Henry David Theroux, John Keats and Walter Hagan and even composer Beethoven are known to have found comfort and guidance in the pages of the Bhagavad Gita.
 Gandhi was another prominent figure who considered the text to be a crucial component in uncovering his life’s purpose.

 The thing is though, the ‘Gita doesn’t tell us how to live our own life’s purpose’, as Simon Hass points out in his own book on dharma – The Dharma Code: